Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Should we make repairs before selling?

-• Should we sell as-is?
+• Should we sell the home as-is?

 • What should we do with personal belongings?

-• How should the home be priced?
+• How should the property be priced?

 • Should we clean out the home before listing?

-• How do we manage vendors?
+• How do we manage contractors and vendors?

 • What happens after we accept an offer?

-Start With Authority and Legal Guidance
+Confirm Authority and Obtain Legal Guidance

 Important questions may include:

-• Who can sign the sales contract?
+• Who can sign the sales contract and closing documents?

 • Is probate required?

-• Are there multiple heirs?
+• Are there multiple heirs or beneficiaries?

 • Are all decision-makers aligned?

-• Are there tax implications to review?
+• Are there tax consequences that should be reviewed?

-Getting clarity early can reduce delays later.
+Getting clarity early can help prevent delays once the property is under contract.

 Start With a Home Value Review